atomone-hub/atomone/docs/architecture/adr-002-photon-token.md

 ### `MsgBurn` message

 `MsgBurn` takes an amount of ATONE and returns an amount of PHOTON.
-The passed ATONEs are burnt while an amount of PHOTONS is minted and moved onto the message signer.
-The number of minted PHOTONs is equal to the number of burnt ATONE multiplied by the conversion rate explained in the `Convert` query section below.
+The passed ATONEs are burnt while the amount of PHOTONS is minted and moved onto the message signer wallet.
+The number of minted PHOTONs is equal to the number of burnt ATONE multiplied by the conversion rate described in the `Convert` query section below.

 ```math
 photons_{minted} = atones_{burned} \times conversion\_rate
 ```

+### Params

+The `photon` module has the following params:
+- `mint_disabled` (default to false): if true, disable the ability to call `MsgBurn`.

 ### State

-The `photon` module doesn't require any state, as the PHOTON balances and supply are handled by the `bank` module.
+Aside from its params, the `photon` module doesn't have any additionnal state, as the PHOTON balances and supply are handled by the `bank` module.

 ### Migration